 If you are using any native binaries in your code, make sure they are compiled in this environment.

 Python – Python 2.7

-The following libraries are available in the AWS Lambda execution environment so you don't need to include them:
+The following libraries are available in the AWS Lambda execution environment, regardless of the supported runtime you use, so you don't need to include them:

 AWS SDK for Python (Boto 3) version 1.3.0, Botocore version 1.4.9